coder137/ESP32-Repo/FreeRTOS/Timer/ChangeTimerID/README.md

-# OverloadTimerFunction Example
+# ChangeTimerID Example

 Pass same timer function to different to *OneShotTimer* and *AutoReloadTimer* and perform different task with each

-This example also uses TimerId to perform tasks
+TimerID is changed of subsequent timers created in this example

 ### Functions used